sqm24/go_web_scraper/README.md

 This is to learn more about go-routines.

 Need to write the DFS/BFS section and write some test cases to get familar with golang testing frameworks.
+Implement waitgroups?
+Or do I need to implement a pool?